Skip sidebar navigation

 You can find the assessed value of a property on Multnomah County Property Records.
 Choose “continue as a guest” to use this service for free.

-If the measure passes, would the levy replace the current Police, Fire and Parks Fee?
+Will the levy replace the current Police, Fire and Parks Fee?

 No. The levy would be in addition to the Police, Fire and Parks Fee.
 The $15 per month fee paid on utility bills funds 9% of existing public safety services.
 Of the total fees paid, 95% is spent on public safety and 5% on parks.
 The fee is not enough to fund additional firefighters and police officers.